jlemein/pyqt-polynomial-solver/README.md

 (in progress)
 This project is created to serve as educational content on what it means to design according to the model view controller (MVC) design or paradigm.
-This is a polynomial solver and plotter.
-Evidently we need a concept of a **polynomial**.
-A polynomial forms our model.
-The model can in theorey come from anywhere, such as from a database or from any other data source.
+The model can in theory come from anywhere, such as from a database or from any other data source.
 In this case the polynomial comes from an interactable dialog.
 The controller is responsible for loading data into the polynomial model.

 The following **models** are present: